doremikaelatido/scrabble-c/README.md

     - ~~simple UI to show the ranking~~
 - Improve location of variables/macros, file/folder hierarchies
 - Tests?
 Already looked into gtest but I'm encountering errors - incompatible versions perhaps - something to investigate
+- Improve letter distribution - don't rely on probabilities, in traditional scrabble, there are N tiles allocated to each letter

 ## Some learnings
 - There are many possible reasons for a duplicate symbol error.
 What I personally encountered while working on this are the following: